City of Redlands Arms and Manages Mobile Devices for its Officers on Patrol

 “The other application was for supporting field interviews,” Catren added.
 “It allows officers to collect data directly on a smartphone while interacting with a member of the public who might be a witness, a complainant or someone involved in an investigation.
 This reduces paperwork and gives them more time to spend in the field.”

 As Redlands developed its mobile device applications, officers discovered that other widely available apps proved valuable out in the field, right alongside more conventional smartphone functions such as email, photo taking and plain old telephone conversations.

-“We saw that officers began to weave the smartphone and tablet capabilities seamlessly into what they did all day,” said Taniguchi.
+“We saw that officers began to weave the smartphone and tablet capabilities seamlessly into what they did all day,” said Catren.
 “It might be as simple as using a smartphone to quickly document a crime scene or accident with a series of photos before the investigation team arrives.
 Other times, it involves communicating more quickly with headquarters and saving crucial time during an investigation,” he added.

 “During a recent investigation, our officers were able to get a description of the perpetrator while talking to a robbery victim.
-The description reminded the officers of someone known to them in the area,” Taniguchi continued.
+The description reminded the officers of someone known to them in the area,” Catren continued.
 “They contacted our crime analysis unit, who quickly assembled a photo lineup of six people that included the suspect in question – and immediately sent the images to the officer’s tablet computer.
 The robbery victim was able to pick out the suspect on the spot via a mobile device, without visiting headquarters.
 This saved hours and even days of delay.
 The investigation was able to move ahead swiftly.”

 Addressing the Management Issues